 - Look for insurance policies or annuities which may continue for other family members.

-- Contact the decedent’s life insurance company and follow their process for collecting life insurance proceeds.
+- Contact sister’s life insurance company and follow their process for collecting life insurance proceeds.
 Deposit the process into the estate account that you’ve opened.

-- If the decedent owned real estate in a different state, you might have to start an ancillary proceeding in the state where the property is located.
+- If sister owned real estate in a different state, you might have to start an ancillary proceeding in the state where the property is located.
 You may have to do this in more than one state.

 - It might not be a good idea to cash out IRA accounts right away, or you may lose substantial tax advantages.
 Consult a New York estate lawyer first.

-- Annuities, pensions, and profit-sharing plans may provide for payments to the decedent’s spouse or other relatives.
+- Annuities, pensions, and profit-sharing plans may provide for payments to sister’s spouse or other relatives.
 You need to consult those plans for details.

 - If your sister and you had a business together, you will need to figure out the next steps in the business.

-- The personal representative needs to pay the creditors of the decedent before they can distribute the estate to the beneficiaries.
+- The personal representative needs to pay your sister’s creditors before they can distribute the estate to the beneficiaries.
 Otherwise, the personal representative may have a problem – being personally liable to the creditors.

-- The personal representative is required to give notice of the proceeding to all of the decedent’s family members, even if they will not receive anything from the estate.
+- The personal representative is required to give notice of the proceeding to all of sister’s family members, even if they will not receive anything from the estate.

-- You will need to file IRS Form 1040 and pay the decedent’s last income tax.
+- You will need to file IRS Form 1040 and pay sister’s last income tax.
 If there is a Trust, you will need to file a “Fiduciary Income Tax Return,” IRS Form 1041.

 - If you and your sister had minor children, you will assume care of the children.